Our Owner's Magical Journey

 I think about that party often.
 I also think a lot about meeting the Fairy Godmother at a theme park when I was three years old.
 She gave me some glitter, told me to put it in my pocket, and when I got home, she’d come leave some in my washing machine.
 My mother, of course, being both understandably exhausted with keeping up with my antics already, and instinctive enough to grasp why this glitter would show up in the washing machine and nowhere else, removed it from my pocket before doing laundry.
 I checked the washing machine every morning for probably a month.
 I remember never feeling disappointed that the glitter never appeared.
 I trusted MY fairy godmother to know when I needed some magic and bring it at just the right time.

 When I was 20 years old, living in another house, I went to do laundry one day, and noticed some distinctly-shaped glitter on the floor of the laundry room.
-It was the exact same kind of glitter that the fairy godmother had given me 17 years ago, but I hadn’t been to that theme park in many years.
+It was the exact same kind of glitter that the fairy godmother had given me 17 years ago, but I hadn’t been to that theme park in a few years.
 I remember feeling such strong emotions at the sight of it, I started crying and immediately called my mom to tell her that magic was, after all, real.
 She was impressed but not surprised that I could still remember that interaction and that it was still significant to me.
 To this day, I keep the Fairy Godmother’s statement of “even miracles take a little time” close in my heart.

 Realizing My True Impact